 Smoking and Vaping Prohibited in City Outdoor Public Spaces for Everyone’s Health

-Local Public Health Partners Remind Residents about Smoke-Free and Vape-Free Laws
+Local Public Health Partners Remind Residents about Smoke-Free Laws

-Peterborough Public Health is partnering with Peterborough Police, the City of Peterborough, and Peterborough Musicfest to remind residents and visitors that both the Smoke-Free Ontario Act and the Peterborough Smoking Bylaw prohibit smoking and vaping in area parks, playgrounds, beaches and sports fields, and at street festivals like Peterborough Pulse.
+Peterborough Public Health is partnering with Peterborough Northumberland Crime Stoppers, The City of Peterborough, and Peterborough Musicfest to remind residents and visitors that both the Smoke-Free Ontario Act and the Peterborough Smoking Bylaw prohibit smoking and vaping of tobacco and cannabis products in area parks, playgrounds, beaches and sports fields.

 For further information, please contact: